Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v1.1.4-to-v2.0.0.md

     1. Policy Definitions
     1. Policy Set Definitions
     1. Policy Assignments

+1. Before making changes to your configuration, we recommend to update the module version and run `terraform init -upgrade` followed by `terraform plan` to see what changes are needed in the code.
+Fix any errors before reviewing the plan output to see whether any unexpected resource changes are going to happen.
+Review the additional guidance below to better understand what is likely to need changing, and please don't hesitate to log a [GitHub Issue](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/issues) if you're unclear on any of the required steps.

 > **IMPORTANT:** As with any Terraform upgrade, please carefully review the output of `terraform plan` to ensure there are no issues with any custom configuration within your root module or unexpected changes to your environment before applying.